noxPHX/noxcrux/README.md

 ## API Reference 🔌
 ### Swagger UI
 [Swagger UI](https://swagger.io/tools/swagger-ui/) is a tool which facilitates interaction with an API.
 Integrated in [DRF-Spectacular](https://github.com/tfranzel/drf-spectacular), simply running the application provides your own API reference, you can find it browsing the */web/api/docs* URL.
+Alternatively, you can find it here : https://hydrogen.noxcrux.com/web/api/docs/

 ### Schema
 If you want to build your own OpenAPI schema, for instance to import it in your development tools, execute the following command.